mellevanderlinde/energy-meter/README.md

 ## Monitor

 The webpage can be used to monitor energy usage.
-This requires AWS credentials to read from DynamoDB.
+This requires AWS credentials to read from DynamoDB, unless `MOCK_DATA=true` is specified.

 ```
 pnpm install
 pnpm dev

+# use mock data
+MOCK_DATA=true pnpm dev
 ```